Depression in Bournemouth or Dorset?

 There are two distinct types of depression – reactive and clinical.

-Reactive depression occurs as the result of a trauma.
+Reactive depression occurs as a result of a trauma.
 For example, following the death of a loved one, the loss of a job, a relationship breakdown or a serious injury.
-In such situations we may expect someone to experience a period of depression afterwards.
+In such situations, we may expect someone to experience a period of depression afterwards.

-In any case of depression, whilst we are happy to help and frequently do with great success, it is also advisable to discuss your symptoms with your GP.
+In any case of depression, whilst we are happy to help and frequently do with great success, (you can book a free initial consultation here - just enter coupon code INITIALAC), it is also advisable to discuss your symptoms with your GP.

 Do you need help and treatment for depression in the Bournemouth or Poole area?